dynamite: An R Package for Dynamic Multivariate Panel Models: Model fitting and posterior inference

-For instance, we can extract the posterior summary of the time-invariant regression coefficients (\code{type = "beta"}) for the response variable \code{y} in the \code{gaussian_example_fit} object by writing: \begin{CodeChunk} \begin{CodeInput} R> as.data.frame( + gaussian_example_fit, + responses = "y", types = "beta", summary = TRUE + ) \end{CodeInput} \begin{CodeOutput} # A tibble: 1 x 10 parameter mean sd q5 q95 time group categ~1 respo~2 type <chr> <dbl> <dbl> <dbl> <dbl> <int> <int> <chr> <chr> <chr> 1 beta_y_z 1.97 0.0107 1.95 1.99 NA NA <NA> y beta # ... with abbreviated variable names 1: category, 2: response \end{CodeOutput} \end{CodeChunk} For \class{dynamitefit} objects, the \code{summary()} method is a shortcut for \code{as.data.frame(summary = TRUE)}.
+For instance, we can extract the posterior summary of the time-invariant regression coefficients (\code{types = "beta"}) for the response variable \code{y} in the \code{gaussian_example_fit} object by writing: \begin{CodeChunk} \begin{CodeInput} R> as.data.frame( + gaussian_example_fit, + responses = "y", types = "beta", summary = TRUE + ) \end{CodeInput} \begin{CodeOutput} # A tibble: 1 x 10 parameter mean sd q5 q95 time group category response <chr> <dbl> <dbl> <dbl> <dbl> <int> <int> <chr> <chr> 1 beta_y_z 1.97 0.0122 1.95 1.99 NA NA <NA> y # i 1 more variable: type <chr> \end{CodeOutput} \end{CodeChunk} For \class{dynamitefit} objects, the \fct{summary} method is a shortcut for \code{as.data.frame(summary = TRUE)}.

-The default \fct{plot} method for \class{dynamitefit} objects produces the marginal posterior densities and traceplots of the MCMC chains for the desired parameters by using the \pkg{ggplot2} package to produce the plot.
-This method has the same \code{parameters} and \code{responses} arguments as the \fct{as.data.frame} method, and the argument \code{type}, which is analogous to the \code{types} argument of \fct{as.data.frame}, but accepts only a single character string for plotting parameters of a specific type.
-Figure~\ref{fig:parameter_posterior_plot} shows the posterior density and traceplot of the \code{beta_y_z} parameter, which is the time-invariant regression coefficient of \code{y} in the \code{gaussian_example_fit} model. \begin{CodeChunk} \begin{CodeInput} R> plot(gaussian_example_fit, responses = "y", type = "beta") \end{CodeInput}

-\end{CodeChunk} There are also customized plotting functions available for specific parameters types: \fct{plot_betas}, \fct{plot_deltas}, \fct{plot_nus}, \fct{plot_lambdas} and \fct{plot_psis}, which correspond to time-invariant regression coefficients, time-varying regression coefficients, group-specific random effects, latent factor loadings, and latent factors.
-For instance, we can obtain the posteriors of the time-varying coefficients for the \code{gaussian_example_fit} object to see how the parameter values change over time, as shown in Figure~\ref{fig:gaussian_deltas}. \begin{CodeChunk} \begin{CodeInput} R> plot_deltas(gaussian_example_fit) + labs(title = "") \end{CodeInput}